Everybody has at least one hobby that really draws them in.

 If so, traditional job boards like Glassdoor, Indeed, or even LinkedIn are good options.
-Even if your hobby isn’t a job, you could pivot your career to work in an industry that’s related to your hobby.
-Again, if you are an avid piano player then you could try and get a job in the music industry.
+Even if your hobby isn’t a job, you could pivot your career to work in an industry related to your hobby.
+Again, if you are an avid piano player, you could try and get a job in the music industry.
 This way your daily schedule will still be related to your passion, even if it isn’t an exact match.

 Now let’s take a look at some of the ways that you can create and sell products using your hobby.